envenomator/agon-ez80asm/README.md

         ; will expand to add a, 10
         ;                add l, 15

-## Simple conditional assembly support
+## Basic conditional assembly support
-The assembler supports simple conditional assembly using if/else/endif assembler directives.
+The assembler supports basic conditional assembly using if/else/endif assembler directives.
 There is no support for nested conditions.

 The 'if' directive assesses the value of the given value, usually a label.
 When this is non-zero, the lines following the directive are assembled up to the 'else' or 'endif' statement.
 If the value is zero, any lines after an appearing 'else' statement are assembled up to the 'endif' statement.